European Arrest Warrant: what it is, procedure and who to turn to for all-round protection

 A European Arrest Warrant is defined as ‘a judicial decision issued by a Member State of the European Union, with a view to the arrest and surrender by another Member State, of a person, for the purpose of prosecution in criminal matters or execution of a custodial sentence or a detention order’.

-The ‘EAW’ does not apply to trivial offences and must be used in the light of the principle of proportionality.
+The ‘EAW’ does not apply to trivial offences (the offences or crime must satisfy a minimum gravity of sentence) and must be used in the light of the principle of proportionality.
 The national authorities must assess the seriousness of the offence, the length of the sentence and the cost-benefit ratio before issuing the warrant.
 It can be issued if the wanted person is charged with an offence for which a minimum of one year imprisonment is foreseen or, in the case of a sentence, when it provides for a minimum sentence of at least four years imprisonment.

 The decision whether or not to surrender a person on the basis of an EAW is a purely judicial process, the Court of Appeal in whose district the accused or convicted person has his or her residence, abode or domicile at the time the order is received by the judicial authority having jurisdiction to execute a European Arrest Warrant.